Table of Contents[Hide][Show]

-Fast forward a few years.
-I was served a Caesar salad at a meeting at a nice restaurant, and since I didn’t want to seem rude, I ate it… and loved it!
+A while ago I was at a meeting at a nice restaurant and the hosts served Caesar salad.
+I didn’t want to seem rude, so I ate it… and loved it!
 I’ve been semi-obsessed ever since.
+The crunchy romaine lettuce, creamy dressing, and parmesan cheese make for some amazing salad.

-When I switched to real food almost a decade ago, I wanted to find a version free of refined vegetable oils (read this post to find out why these are a problem) and artificial additives, so I started experimenting with homemade versions.
-This was definitely one of my tougher salad dressing recipes to figure out and took a lot of experimentation.
-I wanted to be able to make it dairy free if needed, but still really creamy.
+When I switched to real food I wanted to find a version free of refined vegetable oils and artificial additives, so I experimented with homemade versions.
+This was definitely one of my tougher salad dressing recipes to figure out and it took a lot of experimentation.
+I wanted to be able to make it dairy-free, but still really creamy.
+Caesar salad dressing traditionally gets its cheesy, nutty flavor from Italian Parmesan Reggiano cheese.

-And flavor isn’t all it has going for it!
+And the flavor isn’t all it has going for it!

 Caesar Dressing Made Healthy